NativeScript/docs/content/guide/shared-element-transitions.md

 #### Page B

-Tag a view on the page your are **navigating to** with the same matching `sharedTransitionTag`.
+Tag a view on the page you are **navigating to** with the same matching `sharedTransitionTag`.
 Once the transition starts, the view will transition from the starting state as presented on **Page A** to the target state as presented on **Page B**.

 ```xml
 <!-- Page B content -->